cmsetzer/autocensus/readme.md

     variables=['DP03_0025E', 'S0103_C01_104E'],
     for_geo='county:033',
     in_geo=['state:53'],
+    # Optional arg to add geometry: 'points', 'polygons', or None (default)
     geometry='points',
     # Fill in the following with your actual Census API key
     census_api_key='Your Census API key'